Updated: January 9, 2025

 AC plugs and sockets in Portugal include type C and type F like in almost all continental European countries.
 Type F is the Schuko plug with two round pins of 4.8 mm in diameter.
 The pins are 19 mm long and 19 mm apart.
 There are two contact areas at the top and bottom of the plug.
 Type C is similar but without the contacts.

-Accessibility and security of the internet
+GC-ICON-86Accessibility and security of the internet

 Portugal doesn’t apply any kind of restrictions or limits on URLs or websites.
 So, as an online worker, don’t worry about being monitored by the authorities or something of this kind.
 As long as you’re legal and using legal websites, enjoy the internet activity freedom, as the country’s constitution clearly provides freedom of speech and freedom of the press.

-Tech shops
+GC-ICON-107Tech shops

 Tech shops in Portugal are everywhere, from the moment you land at the airport.
-You may forget to bring all your tools or accessories, and there is no need to fret, you’ll find everything in Portugal.
+You may forget to bring all your tools or accessories, and there is no need to fret; you’ll find everything in Portugal.
 There are also big tech warehouse sellers and big Apple stores in the main cities and shopping malls.
 You can also check some online websites like Worten.pt & Fnac.pt.

-Life in Portugal
+Life in Portugal for Digital Nomads

 Life in Portugal is a mix of over 300 days of sunshine a year, 830 km of coastline, and affordable prices.
 What else can anyone ask for when seeking a good quality of life?

 The official language in Portugal is Portuguese, but no need to worry, your English will do.
 As most Portuguese people can speak a little English, you will always find someone to help, especially in hotels and hospitals in big cities.
-Portugal ranked number seven in the Global Ranking of English Proficiency, even above Sweden, Germany, and South Africa.
-If you’re into languages, you can enjoy learning some Portuguese words, and people in Portugal will really appreciate you as a beginner and try to help you with mastering the Portuguese language.
+Portugal ranked number six in the Global Ranking of English Proficiency, above countries such as Denmark, Germany, and South Africa.

 If chasing finger-licking foods is your thing, then you will have a great time living in a coastal city like Portugal.
 This country offers so many seafood varieties in coastal areas.
 In Portugal, you should try the salt cod (Bacalhau), tomato stews packed with prawns and mussels, and grilled sardines.
+There are also 39 Michelin-star restaurants in Portugal to choose from, for the very best the culinary scene has to offer.

-Best locations to work remotely in Portugal
+Best Locations to Work Remotely in Portugal

 In the coming section, you will gain some ideas about the big cities and locations in Portugal that may be of interest to you if you’re considering working remotely in Portugal.